Last updated on September 8th, 2020

 Is this as exciting as I think it is?

 I hope my brief take on this NHS England commissioning guide has got you as excited as I am.
-There’s plenty more – the guide is 102 pages.
-I’m writing in August 2015.
+There's plenty more – the guide is 102 pages.
+I'm editing this post in August 2019 and the statistics are really good, as well as much of what I hear from many parents, though the old postcode lottery still does exist, sadly.
 By 2020, this post should look quaintly antiquated to families in England.
-We’ll talk about the bad old times.
+We'll talk about the bad old times.

 What about the rest of the world?
 The UK has the advantage of having a national health service, so standards can be set, as is the case here, for the whole of England.
 Some countries have it harder — there are no state-wide standards, and each area, each health centre or even each doctor, goes about treating eating disorder their own way.
 Standards only improve if individual care providers are good at talking to each other.